Bathilde d'Orléans: French Revolution

 During the French Revolution, just like her brother Philippe Égalité, Bathilde discovered democracy.
 Her royalist husband and son both left France after the storming of the Bastille.
 As the Ancien Régime crumbled, she took the name Citoyenne Vérité (Citizeness Truth) and offered her wealth to the First French Republic before it could be confiscated.
 In April 1793, her nephew, the young Duke of Chartres (future Louis Philippe, King of the French), fled France and sought asylum with the Austrians.
 In retribution, the National Convention decreed the imprisonment of all Bourbons remaining in France.

 While other members of the Orléans family still in France were kept under house arrest, Bathilde, Philippe Égalité and his sons were imprisoned in the Fort Saint-Jean in Marseille.
 Badly rewarded for her fidelity to the democratic ideals of the Revolution, she survived a year and a half in a prison cell.
 In November of the same year, her brother was guillotined.
-Miraculously spared during the Reign of Terror, Bathilde was liberated during the Thermidorian Reaction and returned to her Élysée residence in Paris.
-Poverty-stricken, she was forced to rent out most of the palace.
+Bathilde was liberated during the Thermidorian Reaction and returned to her Élysée residence in Paris.
+To support herself, she rented out most of the palace.

 In 1797, the Directoire decided to exile the last of the Bourbons still living in France.
 With her sister-in-law, the Duchess of Orléans, Bathilde was sent to Spain with her daughter.
 It was in Barcelona that she learnt of the death of her son, Louis Antoine, Duke of Enghien, kidnapped and executed by firing squad in the moat of the Château de Vincennes.

 Return to France

 In 1815, at the start of the Bourbon Restoration, Louis XVIII traded with her the Hôtel Matignon for the Élysée Palace.
-Bathilde saw her husband frequently; there was talk of divorce or of reconciliation but nothing came of either. promptly installed a community of nuns on the premises and charged them with praying for the souls of the victims of the Revolution.
+She promptly installed a community of nuns on the premises and charged them with praying for the souls of the victims of the Revolution.
+Bathilde saw her husband frequently; there was talk of divorce or of reconciliation but nothing came of either.
 In 1818, upon the death of her estranged father-in-law, she became the last princesse de Condé.
 That year she founded, in memory of her son, l'hospice d'Enghien at Reuilly near Paris, a home for the elderly and especially former servants of the d'Orléans family.
 Catherine Labouré worked at the home.
 Bathilde spent the rest of her life helping orphans, the poor and infirm.

 In 1822, while Bathilde was taking part in a procession to the Panthéon, she collapsed and lost consciousness.
 She was carried into the home of a professor who taught at the Sorbonne, where she died.
 After her death, her nephew, Louis-Philippe, wanting to give an air of respectability to her life, burned the manuscript of her memoirs.
 She was buried in the Orléans family chapel her sister-in-law, the Duchess of Orléans, who had died in 1821, had built in Collégiale de Dreux in 1816, as the final resting place for the Orléans family.